davidtwco/rfcs/text/0000-build-std.md

 crates.io will accept crates published which have `builtin` dependencies.

-Crates without an explicit dependency on the standard library now has a implicit dependency on the `std` crate ([?][rationale-no-migration]).
+Crates without an explicit dependency on the standard library now have a implicit dependency on the `std` crate ([?][rationale-no-migration]).
 In the `hello_world` crate below, there is an implicit dependency on `std`..

 ```toml